valbarriere/biases_ppl/README.md

 python build_confusion_matrix.py tsv_data_xlmt "biases_tweets_test_{}.tsv"
 ```

-Where the first argument is the folder containing the biases calculation and the second argument is the pattern of the file names
+Where the first argument is the folder containing the biases calculation and the second argument is the pattern of the biases file names

 ### Using perplexity